PROGRAM

 PROGRAM NOTES

 Although the Requiem by Giuseppe Verdi (1813-1901) sets a traditional liturgical text, the composer himself was a non-believer, and the work itself has secular origins.
 When the composer Gioachino Rossini (himself a man known more for his gourmandizing than his piety) died in 1868, Verdi spearheaded an attempt to create a composite Requiem in his honor.
 A dozen other composers—now-forgotten men like Antonio Buzzolla and Alessandro Nini—were selected to contribute move-ments, with Verdi himself responsible for the closing “Libera me.”
-The history of classical music is sprinkled with such composite works, but few succeed, and this one was no ...
+The history of classical music is sprinkled with such composite works, but few succeed, and this one was ...

 Although the Requiem by Giuseppe Verdi (1813-1901) sets a traditional liturgical text, the composer himself was a non-believer, and the work itself has secular origins.
 When the composer Gioachino Rossini (himself a man known more for his gourmandizing than his piety) died in 1868, Verdi spearheaded an attempt to create a composite Requiem in his honor.
 A dozen other composers—now-forgotten men like Antonio Buzzolla and Alessandro Nini—were selected to contribute move-ments, with Verdi himself responsible for the closing “Libera me.”
 The history of classical music is sprinkled with such composite works, but few succeed, and this one was no exception.
 Yes, all of the music was actually composed (not always the case in such projects); but disputes among various involved parties scotched the premiere.
 The score was put away and only rediscovered a century later.
 It finally got its first hearing in 1988, and most of it is as mundane as you might expect.